Joseph Gire Building: Importance

 In addition to its cultural relevance, as it housed Rádio Nacional at the height of the Radio Era, the A Noite Building was an architectural and urban landmark.
 In formal terms, the building was close to the North American skyscraper models such as those that made up the Chicago landscape, very far from the European models favored in Brazil until then.
 In the Praça Mauá area, the building was so high that a harmonious urban composition with the surrounding buildings was impossible.
 From the construction of the A Noite Building began the process of verticalization of the city, which continued for decades.

 2020 auction

 The auction of the Joseph Gire Building was announced by the Federal Government of Brazil on July 7, 2020, with an initial valuation of R$90 million.

+On July 25, 2023, the sale of the building to a private investor was announced.
+The buyer will transform the building into a residential complex with 447 units and three retail units on the ground floor.
+Four proposals were analyzed, and the chosen one was the QOPP Incorporadora group, which offered 36 million reais, plus 50 percent of the additional potential generated by the rules of "Reviver Centro" — an urban, cultural, social and economic recovery plan for the central region of Rio de Janeiro — estimated at more than 24 million reais.

+The project also includes public access to the terrace, in a future restaurant overlooking Mauá Square, and a cultural center for Rádio Nacional.
+Construction is scheduled to begin in the second half of 2024.